Black History should be recognized 365 days a year, and not limited to a single month.

-February 1 marks the beginning of Black History Month (also known as African Heritage month).
-Black History Month is a time for all Canadians to reflect and educate ourselves on the history of enslavement, discrimination, bigotry and criminalization of people of African descent, and to remember that racism still exists.
+Black History acknowledgement is also a time for all people in Canada to reflect and educate ourselves on the history of Black enslavement, discrimination and criminalization of people of African descent, and to remember that racism still exists.

-- Order free copies of CUPE’s newly designed Black History Month posters and bookmarks honouring Nell Toussaint
+- Order free copies of CUPE’s 2024 Black History Month posters and bookmarks honouring Nell Toussaint

-- Contact Union Education and ask for CUPE workshops on Challenging Racism, Human Rights and Anti-Oppression to be delivered to members in your region
+- Request CUPE Union Education workshops on Challenging Racism, Intro to Human Rights and Anti-Oppression.

-- Celebrate and promote Black history month within your local
+- Celebrate and promote Black History in your local.

-- Bargain employment equity language into your collective agreement to help ensure that your workplace represents the diversity of your community
+- Bargain employment equity language to help ensure your workplace represents the diversity of your community.